bradleecrockett/ListPuzzles/README.md

 ```

 ## Biggest Difference
-Given an array length 1 or more of ints, return the difference between
+Given an array of ints with a length 1 or more, return the difference between
 the largest and smallest values in the array (should return an int).
-Note: the built-in min(v1, v2) and max(v1, v2) functions return the
-smaller or larger of two values.

 ```python
 big_diff([10, 3, 5, 6]) → 7